Shah Accuses TMC of Jeopardising National Security Through Infiltration

 - Amit Shah claims the West Bengal election is crucial for India's national security.

-- Shah accuses the TMC government of appeasement politics and creating a vote bank of infiltrators.
+- Shah accuses the TMC government of turning West Bengal into a corridor for infiltration.

-- The BJP alleges West Bengal has become a primary corridor for infiltration due to TMC policies.
+- Shah states the TMC government has not provided land for border fencing due to vote-bank politics.

-- Shah states that the TMC government has obstructed efforts to strengthen border management and refused land for border fencing.
+- Shah argues that West Bengal is the only remaining route for infiltrators entering the country.

 Launching a broadside at the ruling TMC in Kolkata, Shah alleged that during its 15-year rule, the state had become the country's "principal corridor for infiltration, appeasement politics and border insecurity".